Section on the Sociology of Development

 The Secretary-Treasurer will be responsible for keeping section records, drafting an annual budget for the section, and tracking and promoting section membership.

-There shall be a Council consisting of ten members, six non-officer members plus the four officers of the section.
-The non-officer members will each serve for three years, with two Council seats being vacated each year.
+There shall be a Council consisting of eleven members, seven non-officer members plus the four officers of the section.
+One non-officer member will be a graduate student representative.
+With the exception of the graduate student representative, the non-officer members will each serve for three years, with two Council seats being vacated each year.
+The graduate student representative will serve a one-year term, but will be eligible to participate in Council meetings and activities immediately upon election.
 The Council, in consultation with the membership at large, will be responsible for determining the academic program of the section.

 The Council will nominate an editor for the section newsletter, and a webmaster for the section.
 The Editor and Webmasters serve for one-year terms.
 They may be reappointed for subsequent terms up to a maximum of three consecutive terms.
 The Editor and Webmaster may appoint assistants as they so choose.

 Power of the Council.
 The Council is vested in principle with the power to carry out all necessary operations for the Section, acting as the representative of the membership of the Section.
 The functions of the Council include cooperating with the Program Committee of the American Sociological Association in planning the presentation of its field of interest in the Annual Meeting of the Association.
 They also include establishing ad-hoc committees to meet specific Section goals.

 Elections and Voting.
 The elections of the Section shall be carried out in cooperation with the American Sociological Association and coordinated to their schedule.